-- To provide scholarships to encourage the educational pursuits of Alaska Native children and adults who are enrolled in the Chugach Region through the Alaska Native Claims Settlement Act, as amended, and their descendents; and
+To provide scholarships to encourage the educational pursuits of Alaska Native children and adults who are enrolled in the Chugach Region through the Alaska Native Claims Settlement Act, as amended, and their descendants; and

-With the renewed business success of Chugach Alaska Corporation in the mid to late 1990’s, CHF refocused on its scholarship program and this has grown steadily over the last ten years from approximately $2,000 in annual scholarship awards in 1997 to over $300,000 in annual scholarship awards currently.
+With the renewed business success of Chugach Alaska Corporation in the mid to late 1990’s, CHF refocused on its scholarship program and this has grown steadily over the last ten years from approximately $2,000 in annual scholarship awards in 1997 to over $800,000 in annual scholarship awards.

 In 2009, CHF also took on the role of hosting the annual Russian New Year Celebration.
 This event brings together over 300 people from communities within and surrounding the Anchorage bowl.

 As the business and financial prosperity continued for the Chugach Alaska Corporation, there was increased focus on support CHF and its mission.
 With new resources available, the CAC pledged to commit $30 million towards a CHF endowment.
 This generous donation will enable CHF to continue to provide educational resources and cultural opportunities far into the future.